bpftrace/bpftrace/docs/reference_guide.md

 Default: PER_PROGRAM if ASLR disabled or `-c` option given, PER_PID otherwise.

 -* PER_PROGRAM - each program has its own cache.
 If there are more processes with enabled ASLR for a single program, this might produce incorrect results.
 -* PER_PID - each process has its own cache.
-This is accurate for processes with ASLR enabled, and enables bpftrace to preload caches for processes running at probe attachement ti me.
+This is accurate for processes with ASLR enabled, and enables bpftrace to preload caches for processes running at probe attachment time.
 If there are many processes running, it will consume a lot of a memory.
 -* NONE - caching disabled.
 This saves the most memory, but at the cost of speed.

 ### 9.3 `BPFTRACE_CAT_BYTES_MAX`